processing/processing-pi-website/content/tutorial/camera/index.md

 Now that you know the basics of using the GL Video class and specifically, GLCapture class, let's make some fun projects!

-# Mini projects using the camera on the Pi
+# Mini projects using the camera

 Using the knowledge about GLCapture class, we will build the following three projects using the camera: